 PLEASE NOTE: topics and timeframes may change to accommodate the scheduling of guest speakers and site visits with local housing providers.
-All case studies will be available electronically to class participants on Moodle.
+All case studies will be available electronically to class participants on Canvas.

-Assignment due Tuesday, May 21st to Stephen via email: Three to five page analysis of a housing program, project or service of the student's choosing.
+Assignment due Monday, February 16th to Stephen via email: Three to five page analysis of a housing program, project or service of the student's choosing.

-Friday, May 24, 6-9 p.m., Saturday and Sunday, May 25th and 26th, 9a.m. to 5p.m.
+Friday, February 20, 6-9 p.m., Saturday and Sunday, February 21st and 22nd, 9a.m. to 5p.m.

-Reading to be completed: remainder of Schwartz, Chapters 8 through 13.
+Reading to be completed: remainder of Schwartz, Chapters 8 through 14.
 The weekend will include instructor and guest presentations about Washington State's housing programs, class seminar on reading and short presentations by students of their paper topics.
 A site visit to housing providers in Thurston County is planned for this weekend.
+We will also be taking a field trip through one of Olympia's neighborhoods.